Jalingo records first rain – Daily Trust

-Jalingo, the Taraba State capital Thursday night recorded its first rains for the year.
+Jalingo, the Taraba state capital on Thursday night recorded its first rainfall in 2020.

-The rain started at about 9pm Thursday and lasted few minutes while a second round fell at about 3a.m.
-Friday and lasted few minutes.
+The rain started at about 9pm and lasted few minutes while the second one which came at about 3 am Friday lasted few minutes.

-Daily Trust Saturday reports that last year, the first rains were recorded in the state capital late March.
+Daily Trust reports that last year, the first rain was recorded in the state capital late March.

 ADVERTISEMENTHOW OVER 5000 NIGERIA MEN HAVE PERMANENTLY OVERCOME TERRIBLE BEDROOM PERFORMANCE DUE TO THIS RECENT DISCOVERY BY MEDICAL CONSULTANTS